 Death has a way of reminding you that we all must go that way but much too much for a five year old to be laden with.

-Act of Faith
+A Child's Act of Faith

-During this excursion my grandson had manage to cut his finger.
+During this excursion, somehow my grandson had managed to cut his finger.
 There was a little blood but not enough to make an issue over.
-Of course, he kept reminding me all the 5 miles home that the cut was there.
+However, our grandson kept reminding us all the 5 miles home that the cut was there.

 He said "mommy, pray for me."
 My sister said "he knows where to go for help."
 I was sure that I needed to do as instructed because he wasn't going to take no for an answer.

-I had soon forgot the episode.
+Just has quickly as I had whispered the prayer, I had soon forgot the episode.

-On this visit, I could tell from the first time that this woman was overwhelmed by working long hours and dealing with life issues and somehow my grandson knew too.
+On this visit, I could tell that this woman was overwhelmed by working long hours and dealing with life issues and somehow my grandson knew too.

 He would always give her a big hug, spend time with her, and talk with her.
 She would always say that "he was special."

-This taught me a lesson.
-Life is for the living and we must do all while it is day, for night cometh and no man shall work.
+Our exchange on this afternoon taught me a lesson.
+It reminded me that life is for the living and we must do all that we desire and need to do while it is day, for night cometh and no man shall work.

 The witness of a Great Healer came through the witness of a five year old child who allowed his faith to be the seed planted in a hurting soul!